mosen/salt-osx/README.md

 ## login ##

-The login module is designed to manage loginwindow functionality such as:
+The login module is designed to manage items related to the login process, and the customisation of the loginwindow.
-- LoginHook/LogoutHook
-- Login items
-- Loginwindow preferences

-No functional executions yet.
+Get a list of login items (system wide):

+    login.items system

+Get a list of login items (current user):

+    login.items user

+Get a list of user names hidden at the loginwindow:

+    login.items hidden_users

 ## plist ##